Sophietje/Verification-Tool-Overview/Tools/Flow*.md

 #### Expected input thing:
 - Hybrid system model file which describes the modes, the polynomial dynamics associated with each mode and the transitions between modes
-- A specification file includes Taylor Model flowpipes with the state space and unsage set specifications
+- A specification file includes Taylor Model flowpipes with the state space and unsafe set specifications

 #### Expected input format:
 ?